Learning from the past, predicting the statistics for the future, learning an evolving system: Examples and numerical computation

 where $\{\Phi_{i}\}_{i =0}^{p}$ are constant; \item (Poly AR model)

 where $f$ is a polynomial of degree no less than $2$ in $r_{t}, r_{t-1}, \dots, r_{t-p}$; \item (Mixture of Poly ARs model)

 where $f_{1}$ an $f_{2}$ are both polynomials and $c$ are constant. \end{enumerate} Let $\{r_{t}\}_{t = 0}^{N}$ be a time series generated by one of the above models.
 We use the following three approaches to calibrate $\{r_{t}\}_{t = 0}^{N}$: \begin{enumerate} \item (AR approach) Apply the linear regression of $r_{t+1}$ against the $p$-lagged values; \item (GP approach\footnote{The matlab code of GP regression we used here is written by Carl Edward Rasmussen and Hannes Nickisch and can be downloaded via $http://www.gaussianprocess.org/gpml/code/matlab/doc/$.
 We own special thanks to Syed Ali Asad Rizvi, who helped us implementing GP regression.
 Originally we used the GPfit R-package to implement GP method, but it took a very long time when the learning size is over 200. } ) Apply the Gaussian Process regression of $r_{t+1}$ against the $p$-lagged values.
 Here we use the exact inference with the Squared Exponential covariance function.
-The outline of the GP approach is given in Appendix \ref{AppendixGP}.
 Please refer to (\cite{rasmussen2006gaussian}) for more details of the GP regression; \item (ES approach) Apply the linear regression of $r_{t+1}$ against the signature of the the $p$-lagged values. \end{enumerate} As a parametric approach, the AR approach is standard in removing the mean equation of the AR, ARCH and GARCH models, while as a Bayesian non-parametric method, the GP approach is popular in the fields of machine learning.
-Therefore those two approaches are natural candidates to benchmark the performance of the ES approach. \\ \\ We use the cross-validation(repeated random sub-sampling validation) to measure the predictive error; more precisely, randomly select $M$ of the observations to hold out for the evaluation set, and use the remaining observations for fitting, and repeat this procedure for $N_{cv}$ times.
+Therefore those two approaches are natural candidates to benchmark the performance of the ES approach.

+We use the cross-validation(repeated random sub-sampling validation) to measure the predictive error; more precisely, randomly select $M$ of the observations to hold out for the evaluation set, and use the remaining observations for fitting, and repeat this procedure for $N_{cv}$ times.
 There are several measure of the goodness fit given as follows: \begin{enumerate} \item The $R^{2}$ and the adjusted $R^{2}$; \item MSE (Here it is noticed that the benchmark of the estimated condition mean given the information up to $t$ is true condition mean $m_{t}$ instead of $r_{t+1}$.)